-Questions About Kenn
+Questions about Kenn Nesbitt

 I’m afraid not.
 It’s pretty hard to get rich writing poetry.
 I’m more of a “starving artist.”
 I’m not actually starving, but I have to work pretty hard at this to support myself and my family.